The Devil's Backbone: Production

 It was independently produced by Agustín Almodóvar as an international co-production between Spain and Mexico, and was filmed in Madrid.
+Some of the interior scenes were filmed in Talamanca de Jarama.
+The scenes in the orphanage were filmed at the Colegio de San Fernando and the Cartujo monastery of Talamanca del Jarama.

 Guillermo del Toro wrote the first draft before writing his debut film Cronos (1993).
 This "very different" version was set in the Mexican Revolution and focused not on a child's ghost but a "Christ with three arms".
 According to del Toro, and as drawn in his notebooks, there were many iterations of the story, some of which included antagonists who were a "doddering ... old man with a needle," a "desiccated" ghost with black eyes as a caretaker (instead of the living Jacinto who terrorizes the orphans), and "beings who are red from head to foot."

 As mentioned in the "Spanish Gothic" interview on the DVD, the name of the movie was initially to be taken from the "Devil's Backbone" mountain range setting in Mexico; this was changed when the movie wound up being set in Spain.
 One scene showed jars of a liqueur the doctor owned, each containing spiced rum called “Limbo water”, preserving a fetus that died from spina bifida.
 The doctor said the drink was rumored to cure impotence and was sold to fund the school.
 This became the origin of the name.

 As to motivation for the villain, according to the actor who portrayed him, Eduardo Noriega, Jacinto "suffered a lot when he was a child at this orphanage.
 Somebody probably treated him wickedly: this is his heritage.
 And then there is the brutalizing effect of the War."
 Noriega further notes that "What Guillermo did was to write a biography of Jacinto (which went into Jacinto's parents, what they did in life, and more) and gave it to me."

 DDT Studios in Barcelona created the final version of the crying ghost (victim and avenger) Santi, with his temple that resembled cracked, aged porcelain.